iutools/iutools/doc/test-plan.md

   - Click on on a word and make sure it maximises itself and the correct word is displayed

+Word Entry window hiding/showing
+- Reload the Word Dictionary page
+   - Make sure the Word Entry window is NOT showing
+- Search for word 'inuksuk'
+   - Make sure the Word Entry window is NOW showing and displays the entry for 'inuksuk'.
+- Search for a word that does not return any results like 'blahblahblah'
+   - Make sure the Word Entry window is NOT showing
+- Search again for 'inuksuk' to make sure the WordEntry window is shown
+- Search for a query that returns some hits but is not itself a word, ex: 'iglum'
+  - Make sure that some hits are displayed, but that the Word Entry window is NOT SHOWN

 ## Gister

 Syllabic text